 Vogue published an article which described Michele’s party for the twenty-fifth reunion of her Brearley high school class as reported in Elizabeth Fishel’s book Reunion: The Girls We Used to Be, the Women We Became.
 This gathering was the impetus for the book.

-Michele is mentioned in the obituary for Michael Vollbracht in the New York Times.
+Michele in the obituary for Michael Vollbracht in the New York Times.